rafelafrance/digi_leap_old/README.md

 [<img src="assets/show_ocr_text.png" width="500" />](assets/show_ocr_text.png)

-This is using an ensemble of image processing techniques combined with different OCR engines to get the raw data used to build the final text output.
+We use an ensemble of image processing techniques combined with different OCR engines to get the raw data used to build the final text output.
 Currently, we are using 4 image processing techniques and 2 OCR engines.

 Image processing techniques: